 As we lounge on a turquoise bench, positioned on the patio of one of those chic New York side-street cafe’s, we see a black Uber pull up to the curb.
 Fran Miller, founder of the eponymous skin-care line, F. Miller, and Queen of all things beauty oil, steps out, accompanied by her new fiancé, Jackie.
 We share a few hugs, order one too many matchas, and sit down on the patio, together admiring the beauty of side-walk seating on a nice day in New York.
-This restaurant, Banter NYC, is particularly spot on for its fresh pastel decor, all Australian staff, and lack of WiFi; The perfect excuse to put our phones down.
+This restaurant, Banter NYC, is particularly spot-on for its fresh pastel decor, all Australian staff, and lack of WiFi; The perfect excuse to put our phones down and get deep.

 Prior to enjoying our matchas together, we’d only met Fran once before, when we first tried the botanical based F. Miller line at a Desk-Side meeting in Tribeca.
 Even then, we admired her chill nature and effortless style, so when we heard she was flying down again to New York from Toronto (Miller’s home city), we had to do a profile.
 And now, she sits before us, coolly eating her avocado toast in a sheer white top and perfectly slouchy vintage jeans (the benefits of being engaged to a stylist no doubt), picking out the F. Miller products she always carries with her.